Should You Trade Aecon?

 I guess it's good timing for everybody since both revenues and EPS were going down this year.
 Before the news, the stock was also down 25%.
 This makes me a little bit worried about the sudden jump.
 I don't like buying stocks based on thin air.

-It's a good thing I dug deeper to find out that revenues were affected by the sale of Quito Airport Concession in 2015 (impacting results up to June 30th2016) and EPS were hit by a onetime restructuring expense.
+It's a good thing I dug deeper to find out that revenues were affected by the sale of Quito Airport Concession in 2015 (impacting results up to June 30th2016) and EPS was hit by a one-time restructuring expense.
 The latter has probably been done to make the company valuable for potential buyers.
 After adjustments, EPS would still be lower than 2016, but it would be more acceptable.
 You can imagine this is only normal since the bulk of the company's projects are in both the mining and energy sectors.

 Investment Thesis